ytarankov/LYA_AutomatedTesting/README.md

 Due to the given implementation of DOM model (for some site pages) the test script uses javascript executor for forced clicking on some controls.
 Also ther are a several usability bugs/improvements should be resolved from the site developer's side for best results of automated test execution (see references in the test code).

-Result of test execution consists of two parts: first part - for the 1 task point and second part - for the 2 - 4 points.
+Result of test execution consists of two parts (two tests are combined into the one, Test_smoke.java): first part - for the 1 task point and second part - for the 2 - 4 task points.

 Video record with test execution here: https://drive.google.com/file/d/0B2KqvNc0utcybl80Mmlkano3cEE/view?usp=sharing